 When will my zone(s) water next?

-The best place to learn about when & why your Flexible Daily schedule is running (or not running) is to review the soil moisture level graphs for the zone in question.
+The best place to learn about when & why your Flex Daily schedule is running (or not running) is to review the soil moisture level graphs for the zone in question.

-Can I make Weather Intelligence changes to my Flexible Daily Schedule?
+Can I make Weather Intelligence changes to my Flex Daily Schedule?